wandb/weave/docs/docs/guides/tools/comparison.md

 # Comparison

 The Weave Comparison feature allows you to visually compare and diff code, traces, prompts, models, model configs, evaluation metrics, and evaluation predictions.
-Whether you're comparing two objects side-by-side or analyzing a larger set of objects, the Comparison feature makes it easier to identify differences, patterns, and trends.
+You can compare two objects side-by-side or analyze a larger set of objects to identify differences, patterns, and trends.

 This guide covers the steps to start a comparison and the available actions to tailor your comparison view, including baseline comparisons, numeric diff formatting, and more.